OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [Frida](https://www.frida.re "Frida") is a free and open-source dynamic code instrumentation toolkit that lets you execute snippets of JavaScript into your native apps.
 It was already introduced in the chapter "[Tampering and Reverse Engineering](0x04c-Tampering-and-Reverse-Engineering.md#frida "Frida")" of the general testing guide.
 Frida is used in several of the following sections and chapters.

-Frida supports interaction with the Objective-C runtime though the [ObjC API](https://www.frida.re/docs/javascript-api/#objc "Frida - ObjC API").
+Frida supports interaction with the Objective-C runtime through the [ObjC API](https://www.frida.re/docs/javascript-api/#objc "Frida - ObjC API").
 You'll be able to hook and call both Objective-C and native functions inside the process and its native libraries.
 Your JavaScript snippets have full access to memory, e.g. to read and/or write any structured data.

 Here are some tasks that Frida APIs offers and are relevant or exclusive on iOS: